Trinity-Pawling School: Curriculum

+Extracurricular activities

 Athletics

-The school has 13 varsity sports which compete against Founder's League and non-league foes.
-The Founder's League comprises T-P, Kent, Taft, Avon, Hotchkiss, Choate, Kingswood-Oxford, Loomis Chaffee, and Westminster.
+The school has 13 varsity sports competing against Founders League and non-league foes.
+The Founders League comprises Trinity-Pawling School, Kent, Taft, Avon, Hotchkiss, Choate, Kingswood-Oxford, Loomis Chaffee, and Westminster.
 Girls' schools in the league are Ethel Walker and Miss Porter's.

-In the fall, the boys compete in football, soccer and cross country.
-In the winter, the school offers wrestling, squash, skiing, hockey, and basketball.
-In the spring teams compete in track and field, baseball, tennis, golf, and lacrosse.
-There are lower teams for all of these sports, which routinely send players up to the varsity level.
+In the fall, the school offers boys football, soccer, mountain biking, and cross country.
+The school provides wrestling, squash, hockey, and basketball in the winter.
+In the spring, teams compete in track and field, baseball, tennis, golf, and lacrosse.
+There are lower-level teams for all of these sports, which routinely send players up to the varsity level.

 Facilities include the Smith Field House and a new turf field lined for soccer, football, and lacrosse.
-The field house was named for former headmasters Archibald Smith and Phillips Smith.
-The field was dedicated to long-time football coach, Associate Headmaster, and Director of Studies David N. Coratti, in the fall of 2013.
+The field was dedicated to long-time football coach, former Associate Headmaster, and Director of Studies David N. Coratti in the fall of 2013.
 Additionally, nine new tennis courts were completed in 2013.
 Tirrell Rink was renovated in 2010.
-Facility updates and additions were provided by the generosity of Trinity-Pawling alumni.
+Facility updates and additions were provided by the generosity of Trinity-Pawling alums.

-The School offers six soccer fields, a newly refurbished basketball court (Hubbard Court), a newly refurbished weight room, and a new cardio room.
+The school offers six soccer fields, a basketball court (Hubbard Court), a cardio room, and a weight room.
 The Rock Squash Courts opened in 1999, and the McGraw Wrestling Pavilion opened in 1998.
 The baseball field was renovated and named for Mo Vaughn, Class of 1986.
-An all-weather track was installed in 2006, and a grass football field remains in use on the west side of Route 22.
+An all-weather track was installed in 2006, and a grass football field remains on the west side of Route 22.